| And now, for a taste of things to come... • Here

 another country while

-• The United States enters and everyone cheers, including President
+everyone is watching the opening ceremonies! • The United States enters and everyone cheers, including President

 and Laura Bush.
 At the beginning of the broadcast, Bob